 The adventure playground is situated at the front of the school (Grove Crescent) for the exclusive use of students in Years P-3 with equipment to develop all of the major muscle groups.

-Throughout the school year, opportunities arise when external sports organisations offer skills workshops for various sporting codes - e.g. Auskick; The Roar and The Reds.
+Throughout the school year, opportunities arise when external sports organisations offer skills workshops for various sporting codes - e.g. Auskick, Brisbane Active Football, GoSports.

-For students in the Early Years, the school offers a gross and fine motor develpment program each week - "Crocodile Club".
+For students in the Early Years, the school offers a gross and fine motor development program each week - "Crocodile Club".